Agatha Christie Mystery Collection – Bantam Books

 Jump to: Publication history | How many books in the series? | Bookends and Deluxe Editions | Is the series truly “complete”? | Which books are the rarest (and what are they worth?) | What’s in the engagement diaries? | Want even more info? | Complete list of books in the series, including variant titles

 Variations include Come, Tell Me How You Live which was released in two versions with either Agatha Christie and Agatha Christie Mallowan listed as the author, and Witness for the Prosecution which has only 9 stories while the far rarer The Witness for the Prosecution contains two additional stories to make a total of 11 tales (note a missing ‘the’ in the former title).
 For the true completionist, publication details are different for those volumes that were published after Dodd, Mead & Company sold the rights to Christie’s novels to the Putnam Berkley Group in the late 1980s, just before collapsing in 1989.
 Unfortunately, variants typically have the same ISBN, so you will have to view the specific book you are purchasing if you are keen to get these additional volumes.

 In addition to the engagement diaries noted above, a special set of matching bookends featuring the cover silhouette and endpaper design were also released during the early days of the series release.
 And finally, a small number of ‘deluxe’ versions were also released for many of the volumes in the first wave of books.
 These editions were bound in genuine leather with gilt-edged pages.
-They are more sturdy than the standard volumes and are quite lovely, but also more rare than the standard leatherette editions so not always easy to find.
+They are more sturdy and well-made than the standard volumes and are really quite lovely, but also more rare than the standard leatherette editions so not always easy to find.